 A receiver in a receivership proceeding or similar fiduciary (including a fiduciary in aid of foreclosure), or

-An assignee for the benefit of creditors, must file Form 56 on, or within 10 days of, the date of appointment with the Advisory Group Manager, Advisory, Insolvency and Quality (AIQ) Office, of the area office of the IRS having jurisdiction over the person for whom you are acting.
-See Publication 4235, Collection Advisory Group Addresses, for more information.
+An assignee for the benefit of creditors, must file Form 56 on, or within 10 days of, the date of appointment with the Advisory Group Manager, of the area office of the IRS having jurisdiction over the person for whom you are acting.
+See Pub.
+4235, Collection Advisory Group Numbers and Addresses, for more information.

 |More Online Instructions|